alam1704/CCC_Coursework/README.md

  <br>

  ### **blog.html**
  The blog landing page again followed the centric theme of the website.
 The blog tiles were organised in rows.
 Each row was organised in a column using flexbox.
-Each tile had an image with title, a blog heading, with brief description and a call the action button that takes the user into the post.
+Each tile had an image with title, a blog heading, with brief description and a call the action button that engages with audience and takes the user into the post.
 Each blog post was organised similar to the project post - a slightly opaque background image with a blog header and date, followed by the content underneath.
 Under mobile and tablet viewports, the tile on the main blog page are flexed in a single column.
  ![blog](docs/blog_main.png)
  ![post](docs/project.png)
  The project and blog pages essentially have the structure and CSS styling.
 The projects page can be found at the index page.